Draterr/Draterr.github.io/_posts/2024-3-5-CozyHosting.markdown

 ![Untitled](/assets/images/cozyhosting/21.png)

 We get logged into the postgres database and we can see 4 databases.
-We are interested in the cozyhosting databse.
+We are interested in the cozyhosting database.
 So let’s have a look at the contents of the database.

 ![Untitled](/assets/images/cozyhosting/22.png)